 How it Helps

-What this game does is two things - it forces the serving team, from wherever it hits the ball on the third shot, to slow the game down.
-Obviously, beginners, and lower-level players need to work on this skill.
-Higher-level players will also benefit, as they will be using this third shot to try and drop the ball into the NVZ.
-It’s a great drill to work on the always tough third-shot drop from anywhere on the court, even places where you would normally drive the ball.
+Even at the professional level, the third shot drop remains the single most debated shot in the game — executed well, it's a weapon; missed, it's a liability.
+Obviously, beginners and lower-level players need to work on this skill.
+Higher-level players will also benefit, as they will be using this to try and drop the ball into the NVZ.
+It's a great drill to work on the always tough third-shot drop from anywhere on the court, even places where you would normally drive the ball.

-Meanwhile, it’s a great drill for the defense, too.
 Not only will the receiving team put a premium on returning the serve deep, as it will make the third shot that much tougher for the serving team, it also emphasizes moving swiftly up to the NVZ.
-It’s not uncommon for beginners and lower-level players to struggle to remember to move forward.
-If you know that the rally will be over after three shots if you don’t volley the ball, you’ll make it a priority to move all the way up to the NVZ line.
+It's not uncommon for beginners and lower-level players to struggle to remember to move forward.
+If you know that the rally will be over after three shots if you don't volley the ball, you'll make it a priority to move all the way up to the NVZ line.

 More benefits?
 The serving team will see how helpful a deep serve is, as it makes it harder for the receiving team to return the ball deep and move up.
 Also, the receiving team will see a huge windfall from being able to play a volley on the fourth shot, as opposed to having to play the ball on a bounce.

-While the drill centers around the serving team and the third-shot drop, what it really does is emphasize the importance of the first four shots, getting a good, deep serve in, a solid, deep return and transitioning to the NVZ.
+While the drill centers around the serving team and the third-shot drop, what it really does is emphasize the importance of the first four shots — getting a good, deep serve in, a solid, deep return, and transitioning to the NVZ.

 There is less pressure when hitting the fourth shot.
 This drill puts the pressure on.
 It forces players to reach into the kitchen and pick balls out of the air.
 Knees bent, arm stretched out in front is not in anyone's comfort zone.
 But testing the limit of what you can reach in the kitchen will make you a better player.

 Any ball taken as a volley reduces the amount of time available for your opponent to advance in the court.
-Time is precious at the start of a rally, use it to your advantage.
+Time is precious at the start of a rally — use it to your advantage.
 With this drill, all four players are getting an opportunity to improve.

 All of this while playing a game, too.
 You might even forget you're actually practicing and getting better.
 Shh.
 Don't tell anyone.